Things Went Terribly, Horribly Wrong and Now My Client or Customer Wants…A REFUND. (#FML, WHAT DO I DO?)

 You’re selling an eBook, or a program, or a course online, and obviously you aren’t sending every single one of your customers a contract before they push “buy now.”
 That’s not how e-Commerce works.
 So in this case, you still need a refund policy, but it shows up in a different place: your Terms & Conditions.

-These might be drastically different, depending on what you do, and how you do it.
 A good place to start is by listing every what-if scenario that you can think of, as well as scenarios you’ve found yourself in, in the past, that you didn’t expect.
-(For example, the clause I now have in my client services agreement that automatically terminates a project if a client goes MIA was based on a real-world experience that happened to me years ago.)
+(For example, the clause I now have in my client service agreement that automatically terminates a project if a client goes MIA and becomes unresponsive.)
 And then consider: in an ideal, reasonable world, what would you like to have happen?

 It doesn’t have to be.